Coronavirus: Kidney Damage Caused by COVID-19

 Coronavirus Kidney Damage: A Serious Sign

-Organ systems like the heart, lungs, liver and kidneys rely on and support one another's’ functions, so when the new coronavirus causes damage in one area, others might be at risk.
+Organ systems like the heart, lungs, liver, and kidneys rely on and support each other’s functions, so when the new coronavirus causes damage in one area, others might be at risk.
 The kidneys’ essential functions have an impact on the heart, lungs and other systems.
 That may be why doctors note that kidney damage arising in patients with COVID-19 is a possible warning sign of a serious, even fatal course of the disease.

 Can kidneys recover after COVID-19?

-He says, “Patients with acute kidney injury due to COVID-19 who do not require dialysis will have better outcomes than those who need dialysis, and we have seen patients at Johns Hopkins who recover kidney function.
-We have even had patients in the ICU with acute kidney injury who have required dialysis, and subsequently regained their kidney function.
-How often that occurs is still not known, but without question, the need for dialysis is a worrisome development in patients with COVID-19.”
+Sperati says, “Patients with acute kidney injury due to COVID-19 who do not require dialysis will have better outcomes than those who need dialysis, and we have seen patients at Johns Hopkins who recover kidney function.
+We have even had patients in the ICU with acute kidney injury who have required dialysis, and subsequently regained their kidney function.”

 Should I keep taking my high blood pressure medication?